Reinforcement Learning: Definition, Types, Approaches, Algorithms and Applications

 Reinforcement Machine Learning Algorithms

-These reinforcement machine learning algorithms are used in many AI applications and gaming.
-There are mainly three reinforcement learning algorithms:
+Reinforcement learning algorithms are used in many AI applications and gaming.
+The three main algorithms are:

 • Q-Learning:

-1. Q-learning is also known as off-policy RL algorithms, as it is used for temporal difference learning, and these temporal difference learning methods are technique through which we compare temporal successive predictions.
+1. Q-Learning is known as an off-policy RL algorithm.
+It is used for temporal difference learning, a technique where we compare successive temporal predictions.

-2. Usually. the aim of SARSA is to calculate the values of Q п (a, s) for all pairs of a and s, and for the selected current policy п.
+2. The aim of SARSA is to calculate the Qπ(s, a) values for all pairs of states and actions based on the current policy π.

 Applications of Reinforcement Learning